Gloucestershire

+Gloucestershire is bisected by the river River Severn, which enters the county near Tewkesbury and forms a wide valley down its centre before broadening into a large tidal estuary.
+The east of the county contains the majority of the Cotswolds, and the uplands in the west are part of the Forest of Dean and the Wye Valley.
+All three areas have been designated national landscapes.

+Gloucestershire was likely established in the tenth century and expanded to approximately its current borders in the eleventh.
+The county was relatively settled during the late Middle Ages, and contained several wealthy monasteries such as Tewkesbury, Gloucester, Hailes, and Cirencester; the Forest of Dean was also a major iron-producing region in this period.
+The city of Bristol became an independent county in 1373, by which point it was the third-largest city in England.
+Gloucestershire was not heavily industrialised during the Industrial Revolution, but the Port of Gloucester was expanded with new docks and the small Forest of Dean coalfield was exploited.

 History

 Gloucestershire is a historic county mentioned in the Anglo-Saxon Chronicle in the 10th century, though the areas of Winchcombe and the Forest of Dean were not added until the late 11th century.

 Gloucestershire originally included Bristol, then a small town.
-The local rural community moved to the port city (as Bristol was to become), and Bristol's population growth accelerated during the industrial revolution.
-Bristol became a county in its own right, separate from Gloucestershire and Somerset in 1373.
+Members of local rural communities moved to the port city (which was to become Bristol), and Bristol's population grew rapidly during the Industrial Revolution.
+Bristol became a county in its own right, separate from Gloucestershire and Somerset, in 1373.
 It later became part of the administrative County of Avon from 1974 to 1996.
+Some northern parts of the county, including Long Marston and Welford-on-Avon, were transferred to Warwickshire in 1931.

 Upon the abolition of Avon in 1996, the region north of Bristol became a unitary authority area of South Gloucestershire and is now part of the ceremonial county of Gloucestershire.
+In March 2008, the ceremonial county of Gloucestershire adopted a flag through a contest judged by the High Sheriff of Gloucestershire, Jonathan Carr.

 In July 2007, Gloucestershire was subject to some of the worst flooding in recorded British history, with tens of thousands of residents affected.
 The RAF conducted the largest peacetime domestic operation in its history to rescue over 120 residents from flood-affected areas.
 The damage was estimated at over £2 billion.

 Geography and environment

-Gloucestershire has three main landscape areas, a large part of the Cotswolds, the Royal Forest of Dean and the Severn Vale.
-The Cotswolds take up a large portion of the east and south of the county, The Forest of Dean taking up the west, with the Severn and its valley running between these features.
+Gloucestershire has three main landscape areas: a large part of the Cotswolds, the Royal Forest of Dean, and the Severn Vale.
+The Cotswolds take up a large portion of the east and south of the county, the Forest of Dean taking up the west, with the Severn and its valley running between these features.
 The Daffodil Way in the Leadon Valley, on the border of Gloucestershire and Herefordshire surrounding the village of Dymock, is known for its many spring flowers, orchards, and woodland, which attracts many walkers.
-In the west, the Wye valley borders Wales.
+In the west, the Wye Valley borders Wales.